Materials-Consortia/OPTIMADE/optimade.rst

 Entry listing endpoints return a list of resource objects representing entries of a specific type.
 For example, a list of structures, or a list of calculations.

-For each entry in the list, a set of properties and their corresponding values are given on the form dictated by the output format.
+Each entry in the list includes a set of properties and their corresponding values.
 The section `Entry list`_ specifies properties as belonging to one of three categories:

 1. Some properties are marked as REQUIRED in the response.
 These properties MUST always be present for all entries in the response.